FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

+_Setting:_ The interactions are happening primarily in the bedroom or on a home working desk

+_Players:_ In most cases, the primary player is the owner of the device.
+There may be instances where there are multiple users such as roommates, children, or any other person that may be present in the room.

+_Activity:_ The user will interact with the device either via an app or a sensor to get information about astronomical events i.e. weather, moon phases, space objects passing, and even meteor showers.

+_Goals:_ The goal of the user is to (1) receive notification of astronomical events and (2) get useful and timely information about weather events

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include pictures of your storyboards here**\*\*